Brian May: Animal welfare

 In May 2013, May teamed up with actor Brian Blessed and Flash cartoonist Jonti "Weebl" Picking, as well as animal welfare groups including the RSPCA, to form Team Badger, a "coalition of organisations that have teamed up to fight the planned cull of badgers".
 With Weebl and Blessed, May recorded a single, "Save the Badger Badger Badger"—a mashup of Weebl's viral 2003 Flash cartoon meme, "Badger Badger Badger", and Queen's "Flash", featuring vocals by Blessed.
 On 1 September 2013, "Save the Badger Badger Badger" charted at No. 79 on the UK Singles Chart, No. 39 on the UK iTunes chart and No. 1 on the iTunes Rock chart.
-In June 2013 naturalist Sir David Attenborough and rock guitarist Slash joined May to form a supergroup, Artful Badger and Friends, and released a song dedicated to badgers, "Badger Swagger".
+In June 2013 naturalist David Attenborough and rock guitarist Slash joined May to form a supergroup, Artful Badger and Friends, and released a song dedicated to badgers, "Badger Swagger".

 May is a former vice-president of the RSPCA.
 In September 2024, he resigned his position as vice-president after "damning evidence" emerged of animal welfare failings at RSPCA Assured farms.

-Stereophotography
+Stereo photography

 May has had a lifelong interest in collecting Victorian stereophotography.
 In 2009, with co-author Elena Vidal, he published his second book, A Village Lost and Found, on the work of English stereophotography innovator T. R. Williams.
 He was awarded The Royal Photographic Society's Saxby Medal in 2012 for achievement in the field of three-dimensional imaging.

 May made a significant technical contribution to the book to accompany the exhibition 'Stereoscopic Photographs of Pablo Picasso by Robert Mouzillat', held at the Holburne Museum in Bath, England, from February to June 2014.
 The book provides photographs of Picasso in his studio, at a bullfight at Arles, and in his garden.
 May's 3D Owl viewer is used to view the photographs in 3D.

 The purchase of his first card in 1973 started May on a lifelong and worldwide search for Les Diableries, which are stereoscopic photographs depicting scenes of daily life in Hell.
 On 10 October 2013 the book Diableries: Stereoscopic Adventures in Hell by Brian May, Denis Pellerin and Paula Fleming was published.

 In 2017, May published Queen in 3-D, chronicling the group's 50-year history.
 It contains over 300 of his own stereoscopic photos and is the first book about the band published by one of its members.
 Included with the book is May's patented OWL Stereoscopic Viewer.

 In 2021, May was awarded an honorary fellowship and Denis Pellerin was awarded an Honorary Doctor of Literature from the Royal Holloway College, University of London.
 The conferred degrees recognised their work to preserve Victorian stereoscopy through the London Stereoscopic Company.
 It recognises their contribution to photography and preservation.